-You can change the factory default configuration of this motherboard as needed.
-However, since this motherboard has only a few hard configuration options and the CMOS Setup Utility configuration is mostly either required, recommended or automatic, there will probably be little reason to do so.
+You can change the default configuration (as shipped) of this motherboard as needed.
+However, since this motherboard has only a few hard configuration options and the CMOS Setup Utility is configuration is mostly either required, recommended or automatic, there will probably be little reason to do so.